 About 3 different organizations tried to affiliate to I.BMX.F. and finally after receiving enough background information, it was decided to except the Australian BMX Association of Kingston - Queensland, run by Mr. Gary Coppock.

-Around this time also some informal contacts with mr. Jekiel of the F.I.A.C. on a possible working together relationship.
+Around this time also some informal contacts with Mr. Jekiel of the F.I.A.C. on a possible working together relationship.
 At the time the UCI did have 2 legs: 1 professional department called F.I.C.P. and 1 amateur department called F.I.A.C.
-I.BMX.F. could become part of F.I.A.C.?
+I.BMX.F. could become part of F.I.A.C. in the future.

 December 14th., letter received from a company called WINTILL from Taipei - Taiwan.

 Asked for rules and regulations on BMX.
 Interested in developing BMX.
 WINTILL was the sole agent of Montesa motorcycles and bicycles in Taiwan, said Mr. Peter Sa, its vice-president.